alextanhongpin/ideas/principles.md

 Don't design the final solution without getting feedback.
 Build a solution, mock your dependencies and ask for opinions.
 Most of the time when working in a team, some people like to work solo - and end up creating something only they understand.
 Identify this people, and encourage them to discuss.
 You can avoid a lot of refactoring/rewrites when doing code review.

+## Just do it
+- they say you can be anything if you want to, but you can't be young again
+- time spend hesitation should be well spent on taking action

 ## Don't push proto-production